chanzuckerberg/czi-oss-training/02-participating-in-oss/01-why-contributing-to-oss.md

 #### Intrinsic motivations

 - **Community**: Communities are the life force of open source projects.
-Brett Canon, a Python Steering Council member and core Python developer, once said: "I came for the language, but I stay for the community", a statement that resonates with many contributors in the Python open source community.
+Brett Canon, a Python Steering Council member and core Python developer, once said, "I came for the language, but I stay for the community, " which resonates with many contributors in the Python open source community.
 You may contribute to OSS projects or volunteer your time and expertise to community initiatives because you like your community of collaborators.

 - **Hobby and passion**: Many people find joy, satisfaction, and excitement by working on OSS projects in their free time.
 Perhaps it's a project they use regularly, they created from scratch, or its work they find personally rewarding.

-- **Responsibility**: Sole or long-term maintainers or project creators feel responsible toward their open source project and its users and continue to contribute and maintain it.
+- **Responsibility**: Sole or long-term maintainers or project creators feel responsible for their open source project and its users and continue contributing and maintaining it.

 - **Ideology**: Open source software started as an ideological movement.
 Using and contributing to open source is an identity and way of life for many people, and that's at the core of their contributions.